-They then need to establish themselves in the lower gut where they must remain and breed, to boost the numbers and range of the existing ‘friendly’ colonies there – and to ‘crowd out’ and decrease the amount of disease-producing bacteria.
-Because the more comprehensive the variety of beneficial probiotics in your gut, generally, the healthier you are.
+They then need to establish themselves in the lower gut, where they must remain and breed to boost the numbers and range of the existing ‘friendly’ colonies and crowd out and decrease the disease-producing bacteria.
+Because the more comprehensive the variety of beneficial probiotics in your gut, the healthier you are.

 The top ten reasons for taking probiotic supplements

 - Probiotic strains have now been developed that do reach the gut and can colonize there.

 - Increased diversity of probiotic bacteria is linked to a reduced risk of many diseases.
 So a supplement with at least five probiotic strains is better than high levels of one or two strains.
 The makeup of each person’s intestinal flora is unique.
 A probiotic supplement with only one or two twists may have noticeable benefits for one person but not the next.
 In contrast, a multi-strain probiotic supplement has a far better chance of delivering health benefits.